 Showing 97-126 of 126 items found in Arts & Culture

 DuPage County, Chicago’s Western Suburbs - Housed in historic Turner Town Hall (National Register site), the museum features community history exhibits and a research collection including local history and railroad materials.
 The Kid Zone Gallery offers changing hands-on displays for all ages.

+Enjoy DuPage County's rich history from the 1830s to the present.
+The Museum exhibits feature hundreds of historic artifacts and photos along with many fun hands-on activities.
+You'll find something for toddlers to seniors, and everyone in between.
 Housed in an 1891 Richardsonian Romanesque building, the museum highlights 150 years of DuPage County history with participatory activities, changing exhibits and extensive model railroad display.

 This museum located on the campus of Wheaton College is devoted to the history of Christian evangelism and its influences on society.
 View rare artifacts, art and displays that include a powerful 3-D presentation of the gospel message.